arekavandi/arekavandi.github.io/_pages/about.md

 News
 ======
+* 4/2023: Our paper on pose estimation has been accepted in Pattern Recognition.
 * 3/2022: I have been appointed as a Visiting Researcher working with [Prof. Saad Jbabdi](https://www.ndcn.ox.ac.uk/team/saad-jbabdi) at Nuffield Department of Clinical Neurosciences, Medical School Devision, University of Oxford.
 * 2/2023: Two accepted papers for presentation at ICASSP 2023.
 * 1/2023: Our grant proposal: "Analytics for the Australian Grains Industry (AAGI)" is successfully accepted for Associate Partnership level.